-• Business Owners 'think about' what the Stakeholders

-'Want and Need' and decide which Results will actually be produced next - what we're actually 'Expecting to Do'.
+- Business Owners 'think about' what the Stakeholders 'Want and Need' and decide which Results will actually be produced next what we're actually 'Expecting to Do'.
 It is the Business Owner's job to do what is best for the Business (not any particular set of Stakeholders).
-The Business Owner speaks for the Business, and maximizes the value (to the Business) of the Results being produced.

-A Team Captain decides what his or her Team will work on next, which includes the Requirements, Results, or Capabilities the Business Owner wants, as well as what Chores need to be done.
+The Business Owner speaks for the Business, and maximizes the value (to the Business) of the Results being produced. - A Team Captain owns the decision of what his or her Team will work on next, which includes the Requirements, Results, or Capabilities the Business Owner wants, as well as what Chores need to be done.
 The Team Captain speaks for the Team, and maximizes the value of the Team's Work.
+There are different types of Team Captain, including: - Squad Leaders, who are also Developers on the Scrum Team, - Crew Chiefs, who are also Developers and are Scrum Mastering on the Team, and - Team Representatives, who are virtual Team Captains who are produced 'on demand' by the self-organizing Scrum Team.